 To get started, you need the right kind of seaweed.
-The one on the left is thick and perfect for rolling sushi (this is the one I use).
+The one on the left below is thick and perfect for rolling sushi (this is the one I use).
 The one on the right is too flimsy.
 I use that seaweed for snacking.
 Make sure you get seaweed specific for sushi-making, which it should state on the package.
 It will sometimes say “nori” on the package.

 Spread the seaweed with a layer of prepared sushi rice (this whole post covers how to make the rice), and flatten the top of the rice gently with a rice paddle (but do not smash the rice, as my mom would always say.
 And make sure not to neglect the edges of the nori sheet!

 For my sushi this time, I got this gorgeous piece of salmon.
 It was a 1/2lb piece, and gave us enough fish for about 6 rolls, plus some snacking.
 Even at $28/lb, which seems like a lot, paying $14 for that much fish is certainly worth it, and dirt cheap if you ask me!

 Place your desired ingredients onto the rice.
 I’ve got salmon, avocado, and cream cheese (I know, I know.
 But Philly-style rolls are my favorite, and making this at home is all about customizing the ingredients to what you enjoy):

 Roll it up tightly, using a bamboo mat.
 It’s a specific kitchen item, but you can get a decent one for less than $2 on Amazon or at an Asian market, so I think it’s worth having.
 It ensures the best results for the roll holding together.

 Then use a sharp knife to cut the sushi roll into pieces.
 I don’t find it particularly better to use a serrated knife.
 Just make sure to use a sharp one!

-Now you’re ready to eat with some soy sauce, pickled ginger, and wasabi, as desired!
+Now you’re ready to eat the rolls with some soy sauce, pickled ginger, and wasabi, as desired!